Bayr ny Skeddan

 Bayr ny Skeddan (Manx Gaelic for "Herring Road") is a walking route in the Isle of Man between the towns of Castletown (Balley Chashtal) and Peel (Purt ny h-Inshey).
 It is about 14 mi long, and reaches a maximum height of about 310 m at the Round Table below the South Barrule.

 From Castletown, about the first 3 mi of the route coincides with that of the Millennium Way, in a northerly direction through Ballasalla and Silverdale Glen.
 At GR274725 the route turns northwest in the direction of the South Barrule, reaching the Round Table after about another 3 mi.
-The path continues north downhill through Glen Mooar to the hamlet of Glenmaye and along the cliff top to Peel.
+The path continues north downhill through Glen Rushen to the hamlet of Glenmaye and along the cliff top to Peel.